Data Security¶

 Custom Configuration¶

-Session Replay supports masking sensitive elements, allowing you to flexibly configure what needs to be masked based on business requirements, such as phone numbers and other sensitive information.
-Here are the specific methods:
+Session Replay supports the masking of sensitive elements, allowing you to flexibly set the content to be masked according to business needs, such as mobile phone numbers and other sensitive information.
+Below are specific operation methods:

 attribute to elements that need to be masked, supporting the following four attribute values:

-• allow: Allows data collection without masking. • mask: Masks content, displaying it in a masked format. • mask-user-input: Masks user input to prevent recording sensitive input data. • hidden: Completely hides content.
+• allow: Allows data collection without masking. • mask: Masks content, displaying it in a masked format. • mask-user-input: Masks user input, preventing the recording of sensitive input data. • hidden: Completely hides content.

 Example code: